djsperka/vsg-progs/AlertRig/src/fixstim/README.txt

                       terms shown in the complete sequence is 2*n_terms.
                       If a list of contrast values are given, the behavior is the same as that for -R above.

+Full Screen Flash Stimulus

+To specify a full screen flash stimulus (which will cycle through full screen colors), use the -L option:

+-L frames_per_term
+-L frames_per_term,color0,color1,...
+-L frames_per_term,first_term,number_of_terms
+-L frames_per_term,first_term,number_of_terms,color0,color1,...

+In all cases, the sequence used is the msequence (the default) or a user-specified sequence (-e).

+The sequence must be a string of ASCII characters consisting of 0,1,... up to the number of colors specified.
+NO COMMAS OR OTHER SEPARATORS!
+If no colors are specified, then color0=black and color1=white; in that case, the sequence must consist of 0 and 1.

+If first_term and number_of_terms are not specified, then the entire sequence is used.

 Drifting Bar Stimulus